 For young professionals entering the workforce, risk positions are a good fit for those who demonstrate aptitude and interest.
 These are coveted positions that result in valuable experience and perspective.
 Risk assignments offer employees the opportunity to discover whether their interests tend toward greater specialization or more general commercial or managerial responsibility.
 At Veritas, we both develop new business analysts in risk positions and provide a home for some of the most experienced subject matter experts and consultants.

-If you are interested in a career at Veritas, check out the type type of people that we are looking for on our careers page or email us directly at firstname.lastname@example.org.
+At Veritas Total Solutions, we offer a range of trading & risk advisory services to our clients and have team members at all levels supporting these services.
+If you are interested in a career at Veritas, check out the type type of people that we are looking for on our careers page or email us directly at email@example.com.
 Our Culture Code is also avaialble if you want to get some insight into the type of company we aspire to be.